spitzlbergerj/CaravanPi/README.md

 # CaravanPi
 System for measuring and displaying various values in caravans and motor homes, including climate values, filling levels and levelling data.
-Magic Mirror is used for presentation.
+[MagicMirror](https://magicmirror.builders/) is used for presentation.

 <table width="100%" border="0">
 	<tbody>